According to a new study conducted by 451 Research and Synopsys, security in DevOps processes is lagging despite advantages and opportunities.

 Our findings suggest that awareness of the early inclusion of security in rapid release processes is important.
 But despite increased awareness and drivers such as software quality, compliance, and risk avoidance, there is still a lack of understanding that when application security testing is integrated early and effectively, it results in more secure, faster releases and less rework.

-Join us on May 15 at 10 a.m.
-PDT for a live webinar examining the realities of DevSecOps processes and the degree to which security is (or isn’t) being included in enterprise CI/CD workflows.
+Join our on-demand webinar examining the realities of DevSecOps processes and the degree to which security is (or isn’t) being included in enterprise CI/CD workflows.

-The hour-long session will be presented by Jay Lyman, principal analyst at 451 Research, and Meera Rao, senior principal consultant at Synopsys.
+The hour-long session is presented by Jay Lyman, principal analyst at 451 Research, and Meera Rao, senior principal consultant at Synopsys.